 How did you find the application process?

 Cambridge was one of the universities that I applied to for History and Spanish as a joint degree.
-I did a pre-interview admissions test for Spanish and a Spanish interview, alongside a History interview.
-For my application to study History and Spanish at Christ’s, I didn’t have to sit an admissions test in the first stage of the application (i.e., when I sent off my personal statement in October and completed the SAQ).
-It was only once I was invited to an interview that I was sent information about an admissions test and my two interviews.
-My pre-interview assessment was conducted at my school in exam conditions.
+I did an admissions test for Spanish and a Spanish interview, alongside a History interview.
+For my application to study History and Spanish at Christ’s, I didn’t have to sit an admissions test in the first stage of the application (i.e., when I sent off my personal statement in October and completed the My Cambridge Application form).
+It was only once I was invited to an interview that I was sent information about the assessment and my two interviews.
+My assessment was conducted at my school in exam conditions.

 Cambridge usually asks you to do two interviews, which are generally conducted by two different sets of academics.
 For me, these interviews were online and lasted roughly 30 minutes each.
 The way these interviews are conducted may be different for each individual, but some things that might happen in history interviews are: questions about your personal statement, questions about why you applied to study the subject, questions on general themes and topics within the subject, and being asked to read and respond to a stimulus such as a an extract from a historical source.
 It was important to remember that the interviewers were not trying to catch me out, but were trying to get the best out of me.
 This is why interviews often get shaped by each individual and therefore each Cambridge interview is different.
 I also found that some of the questions I was asked were about things I hadn’t studied before, which gave me the chance to show how I responded to new ideas.